 (A) Allow for reporting exceedances (or excursions if applicable to a COMS used to assure compliance with a particulate matter standard), consistent with any period for reporting of exceedances in an underlying requirement.
 If an underlying requirement does not contain a provision for establishing an averaging period for the reporting of exceedances or excursions, the criteria used to develop an averaging period in section (2)(d) applies; and

 (B) Provide an indicator range consistent with section (1) for a COMS used to assure compliance with a particulate matter standard.
-If an opacity standard applies to the pollutant-specific emissions unit, such limit may be used as the appropriate indicator range unless the opacity limit fails to meet the criteria in section (1) after considering the type of control device and other site-specific factors applicable to the pollutant-specific emissions unit.
+If an opacity standard applies to the regulated pollutant-specific emissions unit, such limit may be used as the appropriate indicator range unless the opacity limit fails to meet the criteria in section (1) after considering the type of control device and other site-specific factors applicable to the regulated pollutant-specific emissions unit.

-[Publications: The publication(s) referenced in this rule is available from the agency.]
+[Publications: The publication referenced in this rule is available from the agency.]

 Stat.
 Auth.: ORS 468.020 & ORS 468A.310 Stats.
 Implemented: ORS 468.020 & ORS 468A.310 Hist.: DEQ 21-1998, f. & cert. ef.
 10-14-98; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-1210; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01